-- The proposed 2023-24 Budget is based on a rate capped average increase in Council rates of 3.5 per cent as prescribed by the State Government. - Council has applied a budget increase factor of 3.5% for 2023-24 which has been derived from the Victorian Department of Treasury and Finance forecasts as part of the mid-year Victorian budget review which is aligned with the commencement of budget preparation. - The Victorian Government waste levy is expected to remain at \$125.90 per tonne in 2023-24.
-The waste levy changes are part of the State Government's Recycling Victoria package, a 10-year action plan to transition our waste and recycling sectors and encourage more recycling and reduce waste to landfill. - Local Authorities Superannuation Fund Defined Benefit Plan (LASF DB) Vested Benefit Index (VBI) update - Vision Super has reported the impact of COVID-19 has continued to cause significant volatility in investment markets around the world.
+- The proposed 2023-24 Budget is based on a rate capped average increase in Council rates of 3.5 per cent as prescribed by the State Government. - Council has applied a budget increase factor of 3.5% for 2023-24 which has been derived from the Victorian Department of Treasury and Finance forecasts as part of the mid-year Victorian budget review which is aligned with the commencement of budget preparation. - The Victorian Government waste levy is expected to increase by 2.68% or \$3.37 per tonne from \$125.90 to \$129.27 per tonne in 2023-24.
+The waste levy charges are part of the State Government's Recycling Victoria package, a 10-year action plan to transition our waste and recycling sectors and encourage more recycling and reduce waste to landfill and is passed on as part of Council's full cost recovery waste charges. - The Victorian Government has announced changes to the Workers Compensation system due to the Scheme's financial losses.
+As a result, the Victorian Government has increased average premiums from 1.27% of remuneration to 1.80% of remuneration, resulting in an average 42% increase in all Victorian Workers Compensation premiums. - Local Authorities Superannuation Fund Defined Benefit Plan (LASF DB) Vested Benefit Index (VBI) update Vision Super has reported the impact of COVID-19 has continued to cause significant volatility in investment markets around the world.
 Vision Super will continue to monitor the plan's financial position.
 In the event the VBI falls below the nominated shortfall threshold (ie: 97%), an interim investigation is required to be carried out by the Fund Actuary, unless the next scheduled actuarial investigation is due within six months.
 As at 31st December the VBI was 101.7%.